 It’s about to be a wrap December!
-I don’t know about you, but I’m certainly not procrastinating another two weeks before gearing up, mentally preparing and putting a plan in action that’ll give me nice headstart towards my 2019 fitness goals.
+I don’t know about you, but I’m certainly not procrastinating another two weeks before gearing up, mentally preparing and putting a plan in action that’ll give me a nice headstart towards my 2019 fitness goals.
 With the experiences we have under our belts, the knowledge we’ve gained and the rampant flow of food, health and wellness information I’m flat out of excuses to stepping it up with both my exercise routine and cutting back on my sugar intake.
-I already know, I’m going to need the extra energy and strength to lead me through accomplishing my 2019 goals.
+I already know, I’m going to need the extra energy and strength to lead me through accomplishing new goals.
 So, no better time to get it kicked off than now.
-Who has the leisure of waiting for 2019 to start working towards their goals?
+Who has the leisure of waiting for the new year to start working towards their goals?

 With the gameplan set as extra motivation, I caught up with a trainer with oodles of fitness inspiration, Sonia Trimble.
 “As a personal trainer, I’ve often witnessed that we become so focused on the work and worry of getting through the process of getting our health and fitness in order, we don’t always stop to fully envision what reaching our goals will completely be like.